Testing bounded arboricity

 \subsection{Related Work}

+In what follows, when we say ``testing'' we mean ``property testing'', as defined earlier.
+That is, distinguishing between objects that have a property and objects that are far from having the property.

-Most of the related property testing results are in the bounded-degree model~\cite{GR02}.
+Most of the property testing results related to this work are in the bounded-degree model~\cite{GR02}.
 Recall that in this model the algorithm has the same query access to the graph as we consider, but it is also given an upper bound, $d$, on the maximum degree in the graph, and distance is measured with respect to $d\cdot n$ (rather than the actual number of edges, $m$), so that it is less stringent.
-As noted in Subsection~\ref{subsec:discuss}, an adaptation of our algorithm to the (``easier'') bounded-degree model achieves complexity that is quasi-polynomial in $1/\eps$ (and independent of $n$).
-In the bounded-degree model there are several results on testing whether a graph excludes specific fixed minors as well as results on testing minor-closed properties in general.
+As noted in Section~\ref{subsec:discuss}, an adaptation of our algorithm to the (``easier'') bounded-degree model achieves complexity that is quasi-polynomial in $1/\eps$ (and independent of $n$).
+As we discuss next, in the bounded-degree model there are several results on testing whether a graph excludes specific fixed minors as well as results on testing minor-closed properties in general.
 In what follows we assume that $d$ is a constant, since in some of these works this assumption is made (so that no explicit dependence on $d$ is stated).